systerel/S2OPC/README.md

 ## Getting started

+### Client/Server
+For a sample server, you can look at `samples/ClientServer/demo_server/toolkit_demo_server.c`.
+And for the client side, you can look either at the samples without frontend `samples/ClientServer/demo_client/s2opc_*.c` or the samples using the additional client frontend `samples/ClientServer/client_wrapper/`.

+At the end of build process, the binaries are available in `build/bin` directory.

+### PubSub

-For a sample server (respectively sample client), you can look at test/services/toolkit_test_server.c (respectively test/services/toolkit_test_client.c and tests/client_subscription/client.c).
+For a sample PubSub-Server, you can look at `samples/PubSub_ClientServer/pubsub_server/main.c`.

+At the end of build process, the binary is available here `build/bin/pubsub_server`.

 ## S2OPC Linux compilation

 Tested under Ubuntu 16.04 and Debian 9.
 Prerequisites:
 - Make (tested with GNU Make version 4.2.1)
-- CMake (tested with CMake version 3.9.4)
+- CMake (>= 3.5, tested with CMake version 3.9.4)
 - GCC (tested with GCC version 8.1.0)
 - [Mbedtls](https://tls.mbed.org/)(tested with mbedtls version 2.16.0)
 - [Check](https://libcheck.github.io/check/)(tested with libcheck version 0.12)
+- [expat](https://github.com/libexpat/libexpat)(tested with libexpat version 2.2.5)
 - Python3 (tested with version 3.6.3)

 To build the Toolkit library and tests with default configuration on current